THE EPISCOPAL CHURCH

 WHAT IS BAPTISM?

 Holy Baptism is the initiation rite of the church.
-If you are of age to speak for yourself and have never been baptized, Pastor Ryan would gratefully prepare you for baptism in the church.
+If you are of age to speak for yourself and have never been baptized, Reverend Jennifer would gratefully prepare you for baptism in the church.
 Baptisms are typically held several times per year during the Sunday services.
 In the Episcopal Church, we do baptism children, including infants.
-For more information on baptism, please speak to Pastor Ryan.
+For more information on baptism, please speak to Reverend Jennifer.